 Lake Lodge Cabins features a main lodge with a large porch offering a spectacular rocking chair view of Yellowstone Lake.
 The main lodge is constructed of logs and is the focal point of this classic and comfortable building.

 Lake Yellowstone Hotel & Cabins

 The Lake Yellowstone Hotel and Cabins first opened in 1891 and is listed on the National Register of Historic Places.
-The hotel has almost completed the first phase of a renovation with significant structural work along with enhancements to the lobby, dining room, bar, and guest suites.
+The historic Lake Yellowstone Hotel will have completed its interior renovations by late-June, 2014, restoring it to its Colonial Revival heritage.

 Mammoth Hot Springs Hotel & Cabins

 The Mammoth Hot Springs Hotel and Cabins—named after nearby springs—offers a warm welcome to summer and winter visitors.
 The hotel, as it stands today was built in 1936, while retaining a wing of guest rooms originally built in 1911.

 Old Faithful Inn

 As a national historic landmark, Old Faithful Inn is the most requested lodging facility in the park.
 Built in 1903-1904 with local logs and stone, the Inn is considered the largest log structure in the world.

 This historic cabin facility is located near Old Faithful Inn and includes a one-story main lodge built in the 1920′s featuring massive logs and stone pillars.
 Tremendous views of the Old Faithful Geyser can be seen from the lobby area, which houses a bakery/snack shop and cafeteria-style food court.

 Completed in 1999, the Snow Lodge is the newest of the park’s full service hotels, and has been recognized with the Cody Award for Western Design and Travel and Leisure’s Inn of the Month.